Protecting Your Rights After a Driver Flees the Scene

 - Medical Payments (MedPay) benefits

-- Health insurance coverage
+- Health insurance

-- Arizona Crime Victim Compensation Program benefits
+- Arizona Crime Victim Compensation Program

-- Surveillance footage before it is deleted
+- Surveillance and dashcam footage

 - Eyewitness statements